The Santa Ynez Valley is open for leisure travel.

 - Hotels & accommodations open with modifications.
-Travel for leisure is permitted at this time.
+Travel for leisure is permitted.

 - Outdoor Recreation including golf courses, hiking trails and parks.